lvgl/lvgl/docs/details/main-components/font.rst

 ------------------

 BDF are bitmap fonts where fonts are not described in outlines but in pixels.
-BDF files can be used but they must be converted into the TTF format via mkttf.
+BDF files can be used but they must be converted into the TTF format using ``mkttf``, which can be found in this GitHub repository:  https://github.com/Tblue/mkttf .
 This tool uses potrace to generate outlines from the bitmap information.
 The bitmap itself will be embedded into the TTF as well. `lv_font_conv <https://github.com/lvgl/lv_font_conv/>`__ uses the embedded bitmap but it also needs the outlines.
-One could think you can use a fake MS Bitmap only sfnt (ttf) (TTF without outlines) created by fontforge but this will not work.
+One might think you can use a fake MS Bitmap only sfnt (ttf) (TTF without outlines) created by fontforge, but this will not work.

 Install imagemagick, python3, python3-fontforge and potrace